puffscoin/ethereumjs-block/README.md

 # EthereumJS

-See our organizational [documentation](https://ethereumjs.readthedocs.io) for an introduction to `EthereumJS` as well as information on current standards and best practices.
+See our organizational [documentation](http://puffscoin.leafycauldronapothecary.com/puffwiki/puffscoinjs-user-guide/) for an introduction to `PuffscoinJS`.

-If you want to join for work or do improvements on the libraries have a look at our [contribution guidelines](https://ethereumjs.readthedocs.io/en/latest/contributing.html).

 # LICENSE
 [MPL-2.0](https://tldrlegal.com/license/mozilla-public-license-2.0-(mpl-2))